Smorgan05/Nova/README.md

 5. You now have the Universal OEM Pack in the ISO
 6. This will now modify the Install of Windows to create a custom Distribution

-SUPPORT LIST
+SUPPORT LIST (32 and 64 bit)
 =============
+Windows Vista
+Windows 7
+Windows 8
+Windows 8.1
+Windows 10

-Windows Vista         Server 2008
+Server 2008
-Windows 7             Server 2008 R2          Windows Embedded 7
+Server 2008 R2
-Windows 8             Server 2012             Windows Embedded 8
+Server 2012
-Windows 8.1           Server 2012 R2          Windows Embedded 8.1
+Server 2012 R2
-Windows 10            Server 2016
+Server 2016

+ Windows Embedded 7
+ Windows Embedded 8
+ Windows Embedded 8.1